Learn Python with Talk Python's 270 hours of courses

 46:01 Like, you know what?

-46:02 It really, it went through a million items that fast?
+46:02 It really, it went through a million items that fast, like instantly.

-46:08 Or if you see people writing code, here's some more of the idiomatic stuff is, I'm looping over a thing, I want to build up this list of them, but I want duplicates.
+46:07 Or if you see people writing code, here's some more of the idiomatic stuff is I'm looping over a thing.

 46:20 Like, just don't do that.

-46:21 Just make a set and just jam it in there and it'll reject the duplicates, right?
+46:21 Just make a set and just jam it in there.

-46:25 Like there's a lot of things where this ties back to your automatic one as well.
+46:25 Like, there's a lot of things where this ties back to your idiomatic one as well.

 46:28 Yeah.

-46:29 And another one I highlight there are decks, right?
+46:28 Another one I highlight there are decks.

-46:31 So when you do inserts and leads on both ends of a sequence, that's also generally slow with a list for the same reason, because as the search example is that it's, it needs to remap her values, right?
+46:31 So when you do inserts and leads on both ends of a sequence, that's also generally slow with a list for the same reason.

-46:48 So anytime I need to, if it's a, it's a big collection and I need to insert stuff on at the start and the collection, a deck from the collections module is a better choice.
+46:48 So anytime I need to, if it's a big collection and I need to insert stuff on at the start, then a collection, a deck from the collections module is a better choice.

 46:57 Yeah, absolutely.

-46:58 Another thing, I guess, given a little quick shout out here is the default dict is really nice too.
+46:58 Another thing, I guess, giving a little quick shout out here is the default dict is really nice, too.

 47:07 Because you don't have to check if a key is in the dictionary.